 Jean Geraldine Pesce began her filmmaking career as an intern on Todd Solondz’s Palindromes.
 From there, she went on to work in New York City as a Location Manager, Producer, and Editor.
 She is a recent graduate of NYU Grad Film School where she received her MFA in screenwriting and film directing.

 Jean’s feature screenplay, a dark comedy called The Rovers, was one of six Finalists in the Black List’s 2017 Feature Writers Lab, a Finalist in the 2016 Austin Film Festival Screenwriting Comedy Competition, and was a Quarterfinalist in the The Academy Nicholl Fellowship in Screenwriting.

-Jean is currently editing her NYU thesis film, a dark comedy called So You Like the Neighborhood
+Jean recently completed her NYU thesis film, a dark comedy called So You Like the Neighborhood

 While living in New York, Jean was in a Brooklyn-based punk band called The Jean Geraldines, in which she sang and played guitar.

 A native of San Francisco, Jean currently lives in Los Angeles with her rescue dog, a Brussels Griffon named Henry.